Skip to content

 • a supply of entrepreneurs who can turn ideas into global companies like the Israelis or Americans

-• a set of investment bankers who can help build global capital pools to support our companies global aspirations
+• a set of investment bankers who can help build global capital pools to support our company's global aspirations

-There is ‘work to do’ – and the only thing to do when faced with a big challenge, start biting it off one chunk at a time.
+There is ‘work to do’ – and the only thing to do when faced with a big challenge is start biting it off one chunk at a time.

 We must do something, we must engage, nominate yourself to go on the boards of Kiwi companies to give them an outside-in perspective.
 Do like Bridget Coates, Derek Handley, Phil Veal and Claudia Batten – find a way onto the Boards – yes I know it is an ‘old-blue-rinse-club’ the Director pool in NZ, both men and women and it was very challenging for these people to break through, but they did, and so should you, because it does and will make a difference.